Original Issuance Date: April 11, 1980

 - Where only one payment is scheduled, when it has been past due for more than 40 days.

-- Student – For the purpose of this paper, a student is defined as one who enrolls in and is assessed a fee or tuition for any credit or noncredit course offered by a UW institution.
+Student: An individual who enrolls in and is assessed a fee or tuition for any credit or noncredit course offered by a UW institution.

 It is the responsibility of each institution to establish the terms and/or conditions for payment at the time an account is created and to follow up routinely and diligently on all accounts receivable.
 Credit should not be extended to students, individuals or entities who are in default on other obligations or for whom previous obligations have been written off as uncollectible.
 If a student account is in default, transcripts may be withheld.
 However, during the pendency of a bankruptcy action, transcripts shall not be withheld.

-V. Collection Procedures
+A. Collection Procedures

 The size of the account receivable may influence the effort put into collection attempts.
-The expenditure of time, effort and money to collect large accounts receivable is appropriate; however, the same efforts expended on very small accounts receivable may not be economical.
+The expenditure of time, effort, and money to collect large accounts receivable is appropriate; however, the same efforts expended on very small accounts receivable may not be economical.
 The collection activity undertaken should be documented in writing.
 The following steps must be conducted in collecting accounts receivable which are delinquent or in default.

 - A follow-up billing must be sent on accounts receivable which are delinquent or in default.